-Due to the prevalent use of illegal drugs in the United States and the hazards they pose in the workplace, not only to the abuser but to the general population as well, the Research Foundation strictly prohibits the manufacture, sale, purchase, offer to sell or purchase, distribution, use, dispensation or possession of illegal drugs in the workplace.
-Physician-prescribed medications may be used by employees, provided the drugs do not adversely affect job performance or the safety of the employee or other individuals in the workplace.
+Due to the prevalent use of illegal drugs in the United States and the hazards they pose in the workplace, not only to the abuser but to the general population as well, the Research Foundation strictly prohibits the manufacture, sale, purchase, offer to sell or purchase, distribution, use, dispensation or possession of illegal drugs in the workplace and on Research Foundation/ University property.
+The term "property" shall include any Research Foundation or University work site regardless of ownership, or any location where the individual is engaged in Research Foundation or University business.
+Physician-prescribed medications may be used by employees, provided that the drugs do not adversely affect job performance or the safety of the employee or other individuals in the workplace.